1 - Access Cluster

 |---|

-- If having too many Security Group rules is a burden, as an alternative, you can manually add Security Group rules without using this annotation.
-For example, you can add Security Group rules with the destination address as the Load Balancer’s Source NAT IP and health check IP, and the allowed port as the NodePort range (30000-32767).
+- If having too many Security Group rules is burdensome, you can alternatively add Security Group rules manually without using this annotation.
+For example, you can specify the target address as the Load Balancer’s Source NAT IP and health check IP, and add a Security Group rule that allows ports in the NodePort range (30000-32767).

-- Security Group rules added by this annotation are not automatically deleted even if this annotation is deleted or changed.
+- Security Group rules added by this annotation are not automatically removed even if the annotation is deleted or modified.

-- Can add multiple separated by commas. (example:
+- You can add multiple entries separated by commas.
+(Example:

 ddc25ad8-6d3f-4242-8c86-2a059212ddc6,26ab7fe1-b3ea-4aa9-9e9d-35a7c237904e)